Azure/azure-sdk-for-c/emitter-design.md

 ```

 As any other iterator type, a `push` iterator is lazy.
 It means it doesn't produce values until it's asked for.
 This property can be very useful on platforms with limited resources.
 All iterator transformations, like concatenations
 and filters are also lazy.
-For example, concatenation of two very long `push` sequences doesn't require memory that can holds these two sequences.
+For example, concatenation of two very long `push` sequences doesn't require memory that can hold these two sequences.

 ### One Way Street